daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to lock their mobile device and continue listening to embedded audio.
+#### The user must be able to lock their mobile device and continue listening to embedded audio

 When the user locks their mobile device, the embedded audio playback must continue uninterrupted.
 The user must be able to listen and control